 Considered to be one of the most beautiful gates in the world, Bab Mansour was constructed at the beginning of the 18th century and it is the entrance to the Imperial City proper.
 Meknes has one of the busiest medinas in Morocco; the Place El-Hedime, located exactly between the old town and the Imperial part of the city, houses the covered markets and becomes busy at dusk: fire-swallowers, storytellers, animal trainers and jugglers create an atmosphere different from anything you are used to.

 The regional ethnographic museum, which has its home in the Dar Jamaï palace, is arranged seamlessly around a superb Andalusian garden.
-The picturesque souks offer all local crafts, from fabrics to the numerous rugs.
-Close to there, near the Great Mosque, the Bou Inania Medersa, an Hispano-Moorish masterpiece which no longer receives students, is open for you to visit.
-The Nejjarine mosque is one of numerous mosques in the "city of a hundred minarets".
-The El Mansour palace, a luxurious 19th century bourgeois mansion transformed into a bazaar, is also worth a visit.
-On the edge of the Agdal pond, a gigantic expanse of water which irrigated the harem and gardens, gaze on Dar El-Ma, the palace of water.
-This housed Imperial cisterns and served as a storage area for supplies in case of siege.
-At the time, the 7m-thick adobe walls and a clever system of canals ensured constant coolness.
+The picturesque souks offer all local crafts, from fabrics to numerous rugs; near the Great Mosque, the Bou Inania Medersa, an Hispano-Moorish masterpiece which no longer receives students, is open to visitors.
+The Nejjarine mosque is one of numerous mosques in the "city of a hundred minarets" and the El Mansour palace, a luxurious 19th century bourgeois mansion transformed into a bazaar, is also worth a visit.
+The Agdal pond, an immense rectangular basin of water, irrigated the harem and gardens; look across to Dar El-Ma, the palace of water which housed Imperial cisterns and served as a storage area for supplies in case of siege - at the time, the 7 metre thick adobe walls and a clever system of canals ensured constant coolness.
 Don't miss visiting the Qara prison in Meknes; the arresting atmosphere which rules in the immense low-vaulted rooms of these vast underground holding rooms is particularly eerie.